wandersick/englishize-cmd/README.md

 ## Concept (Temporary Language File Renaming)

-Invertigation using Sysinternals Process Monitor reveals that, whenever Windows fails to locate a .exe.mui file in any zh-TW directory, it falls back to locating the .exe.mui in en-US.
+Investigation using Sysinternals Process Monitor reveals that, whenever Windows fails to locate a .exe.mui file in any zh-TW directory, it falls back to locating the .exe.mui in en-US.
 Comes the concept of Englishize Cmd: Why not temporarily rename the .mui file in zh-TW to something else so that it just falls back to using the one in en-US?
 Now it has been confirmed the technique works, except that it is a lot of work deciding which system files can be renamed, unprotecting those files as they are protected by WRP (Windows Resource Protection), renaming every single command-line executable...
 Comes "Englishize Cmd" for this.
 "Englishize Cmd" is a simple customizable program (batch script) written to automate this tiresome process so that changing back and forth from English to non-English is easier.

  ![](https://farm5.static.flickr.com/4012/4481192211_7cc7fed95d_o.png "Upper: EnglishizeCmd.bat; lower: RestoreCmd.bat")